brians1982/portfolio/README.md

-# Brian Shula's Coding Portfolio
+# Brian Shula's Python & Machine Learning Portfolio

 I have selected several of my Python projects to showcase.
 The projects fall into several categories, including FEA Surrogates via Neural Networks, CAE Automation, AI/ML, and general uses of Python for fun.